 How does WCC determine accommodations?

 If the information provided is not enough to determine the present extent of the disability and/or appropriate accommodations, LSS may request more documentation or an assessment of the disability.
 The cost of the supplementary documentation or assessment is the student's responsibility.

 General documentation requirements

 To access accommodations, you need to provide documentation that supports your request.
 Your documentation should be on official letterhead from a licensed medical, diagnostic or psychological professional.

 A diagnostic evaluation is preferred.
 If none are available, please discuss with a Program Specialist.
-The attached forms outline the minimal information required and may be completed by your current provider(s).
+The attached form outlines the minimal information required and may be completed by your current provider(s).

 Your documentation should: